-Tax fraud by individuals and businesses has been estimated to cost the government nearly $400 billion annually.
-It can be carried out by filing false or deceptive tax returns, hiding assets and income in offshore bank accounts, concealing business ownership or other financial activities, or through outright identify theft.
+Tax fraud by individuals and businesses has been estimated to cost the United States government over $450 billion annually.
+Tax evasion or fraud can be carried out by filing false or deceptive tax returns, hiding assets and income in offshore bank accounts, concealing business ownership or other financial activities, or through outright identify theft.